 As a motivating example, we consider water distribution networks (WDNs), which supply drinking water of suitable quality to customers.
 Because of their indispensability to our life, WDNs are an attractive target for adversaries and expose their architecture to cyber-physical attacks~\cite{Rasekh2016Smart}.
 In particular, we treat the water tank system illustrated by Fig.~\ref{fig:WDN}, where a tank is connected to a reservoir within a WDN.
 The amount of the water in the tank varies due to usage for drinking and flow between the external network.
 Thus the tank system is needed to be properly controlled through actuation of the pump and the valve to keep the water amount within a desired range~\cite{Creaco2019Real}.
 A programmable logic controller (PLC) transmits on/off control signals to the pump and the valve monitoring the state, namely, the water level of the tank.
 The dynamics is modeled as a MDP, where the state space and the action space are given by quantized water levels and finite control actions.
 Interaction to the external network is modeled as the randomness in the process.

 We here suppose an attack scenario considered in~\cite{Taormina2017Characterizing}.
 The adversary succeeds to hijack the PLC and can directly manipulate its control logic.
 Such an intrusion can be carried out by stealthy and evasive maneuvers in advanced persistent threats~\cite{Chen2014Study}.
 The objective of the attack is to damage the system by causing water overflow through inappropriate control signals without being detected.
-To deal with this attack, we suppose that a Bayesian defense mechanism, which utilizes the data of the monitored state and forms her belief on existence of the attacker based on the system model, is equipped with the water tank.
+To deal with this attack, we consider a Bayesian defense mechanism, which utilizes the data of the monitored state and forms her belief on existence of the attacker based on the system model.
 The Bayesian defense mechanism chooses a proper reaction by identifying if the system is under attack through an observation of the state.
 If the system's behavior is highly suspicious, for example, the defense mechanism takes an aggressive reaction such as log analysis, dispatch of operators, or emergency shutdown.

-The defender's belief on existence of an attacker plays a key role to analyze the consequence of the threat.
-When the attacker executes an attack, the system's behavior becomes different from the one of the normal operation and accordingly the belief is increased.
-Conversely, if the attacker stops the attack by choosing proper control signals, the belief is expected to be decreased as depicted by Fig.~\ref{subfig:confidence}.
-Our main interest in this study is to investigate defense capability achieved by the Bayesian defense mechanism against permanent deception, namely, intermittent attacks that may cause oscillation of the belief as illustrated by Fig.~\ref{subfig:confidence_perm_dec}.
+The defender's belief on the existence of an attacker plays a key role to analyze the consequence of the threat.
+When the attacker naively executes an attack, the system's behavior becomes different from the one of the normal operation and accordingly the belief increases.
+On the other hand, if the attacker chooses sophisticated attacks that deceive the defender, the belief may decrease.
+Our main interest in this study is to investigate the defense capability achieved by the Bayesian defense mechanism.